Music / Bullet for My Valentine

-- Rearrange the Song: Bullet have reworked several of their songs from Jeff Killed John into material for their debut album "The Poison" and their first EP.
+- Rearrange the Song: They reworked several Jeff Killed John songs into material for their debut album "The Poison" and their first EP.

 - Rage Breaking Point: Many of their songs are about rage and anger, and deal with either the aftermath or build up to this trope.

 - Invoked in the songs Breaking Point and Temper Temper.
 The former has shades of various anger tropes, and details the lead up to the eponymous Breaking Point, while the latter has the aspects of other anger tropes.
 Basically, they document what happens to anyone who has experienced bullying, to the point where the victim cannot take it anymore and retaliates; the end result being seen in Temper Temper.

 - Your Cheating Heart: "Room 409" is about a man walking in on his partner giving oral sex to another man.
 "Tears Don't Fall" appears to tell a story of a man cheating on his partner and feeling guilty about it.